jenkinsci/jenkins-automation-operator/website/content/en/docs/Getting Started/v0.1.1/customization.md

 You can change their versions.

-Then the **Jenkins Operator** will automatically install those plugins after the Jenkins master pod restart.
+The **Jenkins Operator** will then automatically install those plugins after the Jenkins master pod restart.